kyungjae-lee/kyungjae-lee.github.io/_posts/discrete-structures/2021-08-23-statements-symbolic-representation-and-tautologies.md

 ## Statement Letters

-Uppercase letters such as A, B and C that are used to represent the statements.
+Uppercase/lower case letters such as A, B, C, p, q, r that are used to represent the statements.

 ## Logical Connectives